AuDigitalHealth/ci-fhir-r4/pages/_includes/policy.md

 ### Publication

 An ADHA FHIR conformance resource for public implementation **SHALL** be published in a public implementation guide and an NPM package.
+The latest release of a publication **SHALL** be published at a fully versioned URL and a non-versioned URL (see the section Publication URLs below).

 The NPM package:
 - **SHALL** be published at the root directory of the publication URL for each publication, see notes on publication URLs below